 Another common retirement account is a TFSA (Tax-Free Savings Account).
 However, these are individual accounts and cannot be held jointly.
 You can, however, name beneficiaries for these kinds of accounts (including RRSPs).

 When speaking of joint accounts, these two categories usually come to mind: Tenancy in common and joint tenancy.
-Tenancy in common is a term that describes the ownership of an asset by two or more individuals together, but without the right of survivorship.
+Tenancy in common describes an arrangement where an asset is owned by two or more individuals together, but without the right of survivorship.
 What this means is the following: Let’s say you and your spouse have a 50-50 ownership of a property under common tenancy.
 If your spouse passes away, their share of the property (more specifically, the value of that share) doesn’t automatically go to you.
-Instead, it’s considered part of their estate, and will be settled and distributed according to estate settlement procedures.
-You don’t automatically have a right to your spouse’s share.
+Instead, the asset in question is considered to be part of the deceased’s estate, and will be settled and distributed according to estate settlement procedures.
+In this case, you don’t automatically have a right to your spouse’s share.

 Things get a bit trickier if you have joint tenancy on an account with your adult children.
 In that case, your share of the account may still be considered part of your estate unless it can be demonstrated that the account and its assets were a gift from you to your child.

 There are many reasons to set up a joint account, both in everyday life and estate planning.
 It makes dividing up bills and payments easy, with both partners being able to easily move and access money.
 This promotes trust between partners and means that financial responsibilities can easily be shared.
 If you're using a joint account to save, it keeps both partners accountable.